 Tongues of fire and 70 languages

 A well-known Midrash, or Jewish commentary on Scripture, may cause us think twice about saying, “yes,” to this question.
-Shemot Rabbah, which is Hebrew for “Great Exodus”, records in 5:9,
+Shemot Rabbah, which is Hebrew for “Great Exodus”, records:

 “On the occasion of the giving of the Torah, the Children of Israel not only heard the LORD’s Voice but actually saw the sound waves as they emerged from the LORD’s mouth.
 They visualized them as a fiery substance.
 Each commandment that left the LORD’s mouth traveled around the entire camp and then came back to every Jew individually.”

 It goes on to record Rabbi Yochanan saying, “God’s voice, as it was uttered, split up into seventy voices, in 70 languages, so that all the nations should understand.”
 The number 70 in Scripture is usually associated with “the nations.”